 This simple White Bean Dip recipe comes together in minutes and is a perfect healthy delicious snack.
 Made with lemon and garlic, it’s an easy homemade appetizer that happens to be vegan too!

-My friend Melissa made this bean dip recipe during a visit to LA.
-And I’m pretty sure it’s safe to say I sat at the kitchen table 85% of the evening.
-Eating this dip.
+My friend Melissa made this white bean dip during a visit to LA.
+And I’m pretty sure it’s safe to say I sat at the kitchen table 85% of the evening eating this dip.
 Not wanting to ruin my appetite for dinner, I kept pushing the bowl and carrots away from me, “Okay.
 Last one.”
 I think I did that about 20 times.

 - It’s so easy and quick to put together.
 Combine everything together in a food processor, then scoop into a bowl and you’re done!